 There is a café at the Sepilok Orangutan Rehabilitation Centre.
 The café is open even when the Sepilok centre shuts for lunch.
 Alternatively, you can buy tasty European or Asian dishes at The Lake Bistro (on the Sepilok Nature Resort).
 Here you can eat with a wonderful view over the lake.

-If you want to go for more authentic Bornean cuisine, head for Mama Wati’s.
+For more authentic Bornean cuisine, head for Mama Wati’s.
 This was our favourite restaurant in Sepilok.
 What more can you ask for than an abundance of home-cooked food at a very low price?
 Don’t be put off by the look of the exterior.
-Once inside Mama Wati she made us feel very welcome and the room is very homely.
+Once inside Mama Wati made us feel very welcome and the room is very homely.
 Plus we were able to see her cook right in front of us.

-Top Tip: Don’t forget to ask Mama Wati to cook you some of her banana fritters.
+Top Tip: Ask Mama Wati to cook you some of her banana fritters.

 Visit The Rainforest Discovery Centre (RDC)

 The Rainforest Discovery Centre is a short distance away from Sepilok.
 Here, you’ll find trails and a canopy walk where you can observe more wildlife and tropical flora and fauna.
 They also offer night time hikes, which sound fun.